 Applies to amlodipine / benazepril: oral capsule

-Check with your doctor immediately if any of the following side effects occur while taking amlodipine / benazepril:Less common
+You should check with your doctor immediately if any of these side effects occur when taking amlodipine / benazepril:Less common

 - dizziness, lightheadedness, or fainting